Stephanie Kugelman

-Stephanie Kugelman (born June 15, 1947) is a retired advertising executive, branding expert and executive mentor.
-She is the former Vice Chairman and Chief Strategic officer of Young & Rubicam Inc, which was a publicly traded S&P company until its acquisition by British holding company WPP plc in 2000 for $4.7 billion.
-Her career at Y&R started as a junior researcher and she remains a Vice Chairman Emeritus of the company.
-As a brand strategist, since 2011 has most recently served on the public boards of Whole Foods Market, and Young & Rubicam Inc, and sits on the board of Home Shopping Network(HSN).
-She is also Vice Chairman of Solera Capital, a New York private equity firm.
+Stephanie Kugelman (June 15, 1947 – February 23, 2026) was an American advertising executive, branding expert and executive mentor.
+She was a past Vice Chairman and Chief Strategic officer of Young & Rubicam Inc., which was a publicly traded S&P company until its acquisition by British holding company WPP plc in 2000 for $4.7 billion.
+Her career at Y&R started as a junior researcher and she remained a Vice Chairman Emeritus of the company.
+As a brand strategist, since 2011 she has most recently served on the public boards of Whole Foods Market, and Young & Rubicam Inc., and sat on the board of Home Shopping Network (HSN).
+She was also Vice Chairman of Solera Capital, a New York private equity firm.

 Early life and education

-Kugelman was born in Nyack, New York but her family moved to Weston, Connecticut, a few years later.
+Kugelman was born in Nyack, New York, but her family moved to Weston, Connecticut, a few years later.
 She attended Staples High School (Connecticut).
 She graduated from the Elmira College with a Bachelor of Arts degree in psychology and sociology and completed executive study business programs at Harvard School of Business and Kellogg School of Management.